 Welcome to the name store!
 According to Meijiyasuda’s statistics, the names listed below are the ten most popular names for boys and girls in 2021.
 Perhaps you can pick one of your favorites.

-Japanese names for boys
+Japanese boy names

 - 蓮（Ren or Hasu), meaning lotus.
 The lotus grows in the mud but blooms pure white flowers.
 Hence, this name symbolizes “integrity” and “sacredness”